 Changes to Employees’ Pension Insurance “TyEL”

-- Employers’ TyEL contribution will be temporarily reduced to 2.6%.
+- Employers’ TyEL contribution will be temporarily reduced by 2.6 percentage points.

 - TyEL payments can be postponed by three months.